Monday 8th July – Tuesday 23rd July 2019

 by Mike Watson

 After last year’s unusually icy voyage, this year’s 15 days cruise in Svalbard aboard the wonderful SV Noorderlicht was back to the recent trend of no sea ice around Spitsbergen and we were able to get all the way around the main island unhindered again.
-However, our progress was not without challenges from time to […]View Full Report
+However, our progress was not without challenges from time to […]View Report